ProperForm Data Processing Addendum

 4. Details of Processing

-Provider represents and warrants that: (a) it has and will maintain a lawful basis for processing Provider Personal Data, and for disclosing Provider Personal Data to ProperForm, under all Applicable Privacy Laws; (b) it has provided all required notices to, and obtained all required consents from, Data Subjects in connection with Provider's submission of Provider Personal Data to the Services; and (c) its instructions to ProperForm comply with all Applicable Privacy Laws.
+Business represents and warrants that: (a) it has and will maintain a lawful basis for processing Personal Data, and for disclosing Personal Data to ProperForm, under all Applicable Privacy Laws; (b) it has provided all required notices to, and obtained all required consents from, Data Subjects in connection with Business's submission of Personal Data to the Services; and (c) its instructions to ProperForm comply with all Applicable Privacy Laws.

 5.2.
 Accuracy and Quality.

-Provider is solely responsible for the accuracy, quality, and legality of Provider Personal Data and the means by which Provider acquires it.
+Business is solely responsible for the accuracy, quality, and legality of Personal Data and the means by which Business acquires it.

 5.3.
 Notice of Changes.

-Provider will notify ProperForm of any restrictions on, or changes to, the processing of Provider Personal Data that may affect ProperForm's ability to perform its obligations under the Terms or this DPA.
+Business will notify ProperForm of any restrictions on, or changes to, the processing of Personal Data that may affect ProperForm's ability to perform its obligations under the Terms or this DPA.

 6. Confidentiality